 The Phoebe Rees is a year-round full-length play competition which is open to any SFD affiliated drama group.
 Productions are judged by one of a panel of visiting adjudicators, and the group receives a full written adjudication, usually within a week or two of the performance.
 The cost is £30 for Societies which are paid-up members of the SFD.

 The rules as to what consitutes 'a play' for the purposes of this competition were clarified in 2011, in order to provide "an equitable basis for adjudication and moderation".

 The following criteria must apply to any production submitted for entry to the Phoebe Rees full-length play competition:

 • it has a continuous narrative thread/plot line (which may or may not be chronologically sequenced)

 • it has a running time of at least one hour (excluding interval)

-The Adjudicator is responsible for marking the production, using a scheme devised by GODA - the Guild of Drama Adjudicators - and for nominating outstanding performances and exemplary production elements, in any of 21 categories.
+The Adjudicator is responsible for marking the production, using a scheme devised by GODA - the Guild of Drama Adjudicators - and for nominating outstanding performances and exemplary production elements, in any of 25 categories.

-Every production is also seen by a Moderator, whose job it is to provide a benchmark against which each entry can be judged when the panel meets in September to discuss the merits of all the productions seen that year, and to decide on the winner in each category.
+Every production is also seen by a Moderator, whose job it is to provide a benchmark against which each entry can be judged when the panel meets in early September to discuss the merits of all the productions seen that year, and to decide on the winner in each category.

 More details are available to individual SFD Members and to Club Contacts under Documents & Resources in the left hand menu, where you can find out about how productions are marked and see the list of trophies to be awarded, as well as being able to download an entry form.